The process of rubbing, grinding, or wearing away by friction.

 Cold Rolled Steel

-The cold rolled steel end products like cold finished steel bar has a much smoother appearance and may have square corners more accurate in dimension and finish
+The cold rolled steel end products, like cold finished steel bar, have a much smoother appearance and may have square corners more accurate in dimension and finish.

 What It's Used For